dynamsoft-docs/capture-vision-docs/parameters/reference/image-parameter/texture-detection-modes.md

 ## Parameter Summary

 Parameter `TextureDetectionModes` consist of a group of texture detection mode objects.
-Each texture detection mode object includes a candidate mode and a series of auxiliary parameters as **mode arguments**.
-The **mode arguments** of the texture detection mode object is shown as follow:
+Each texture detection mode object includes a candidate mode and a series of mode arguments.
+The mode arguments of the texture detection mode object is shown as follow:

 ### Mode Arguments